Temporary residence permit in Poland – how to get a TRP in Poland?

 What is the nature of the authorisation decision?

 The decision to issue a work permit is individual, so it applies only to a specific employer and a specific foreigner.
 This means that if a foreigner intends to change employer, he must obtain a new temporary residence and work permit.
-The permit is issued by the voivode.
-It is granted for a definite period – not shorter than 3 months and not longer than 3 years.

 If this article was interesting for you and you want to know more on the topic it concerned we encourage you to contact us.
 Specialists from our law firm in Poland, will be happy to help.
 If you are interested in company registration in Poland visit our dedicated landing page.